Bedminster office

 We can provide practical help, advice, and assistance with the following:

-For help and advice on all matters relating to the Court of Protection, please call us on 0117 9390350 or email info@watkinssolicitors.co.uk.
+For help and advice on all matters relating to the Court of Protection, please call Lisa Morgan on 0117 9390350 or email lm@watkinssolicitors.co.uk in the first instance.

 Alternatively, you can contact us by completing our online enquiry form.

-“My Mother being 103, recently moved to a Care Home and is suffering from dementia following a stroke.
-Watkins Solicitors made the proceedings so much easier for me, whilst remaining professional they showed sympathy and understanding, explaining things to me in a clear and precise manner.
-Any question I asked was always met with an answer, I think they displayed a sound knowledge of their subject.
-As I say, I don't believe anyone could have done more”.
+“My Mother being 103, recently moved to a Care Home and suffering from dementia following a stroke.
+Lisa made the proceedings so much easier for me, whilst remaining professional she showed sympathy and understanding explaining things to me in a clear and precise manner.
+Any question I asked was always met with an answer, I think Lisa displayed a sound knowledge of her subject.
+As I say I don't believe anyone could have done more”.